 “My job and my income are very important to me.
 I really enjoy my work, and I don’t want to give up now.
 And we will need my income, too, for our children’s education.
 I will wait a few more years before I have my next child,” she said.

-When Ms. Kyae and her husband started talking about family planning, they learned about a wide variety of contraceptive options.
+When Ms. Kyae and her husband started talking about birth control options, they learned about a wide variety of contraceptive options.

 “I chose the implant,” she said, referring to a reversible, long-acting contraceptive, which she received from the Falam public hospital, where these contraceptives are supported by UNFPA.

 She is not alone.
 Voluntary family planning has empowered millions of women in Myanmar to decide how many children to have, and when to have them.

 Yet 1.4 million women in Myanmar do not have access to family planning.
 Among women who are married or in a union, 52 per cent use modern contraceptives – less than the regional average of 67 per cent.
 Sixteen per cent of married or in-union women would like to space or limit their births but are not using contraceptives.